How to Make a Pretty Pouf

-Join the Pairs
+Step 6: Join the Pairs

-Lay one joined pairs on top of another with right sides together (burlap to burlap) and pin.
+Lay one joined pair on top of another with right sides together (burlap to burlap) and pin.
 Sew along one edge, unpin, and press open.
 Repeat with the other two layered sets.
 At this point, you will have two pouf halves.
 Turn one half right side out and the other inside out.

-Sew the Pouf
+Step 8: Sew Pouf

 From one 5-inch mark, stitch around the outside edge of the pouf, stopping at the 5-inch mark on the other side, leaving a 10-inch opening for stuffing the pouf.
 Reinforce the opening by sewing across the seam allowance at a right angle to the seam at the 5-inch marks.

-Stuff the Pouf
+Step 9: Stuff Pouf